Skip links and keyboard navigation

 Note: Digital rights management controlled information is usually encrypted.

-Risks to records
+Risks to digital public records

 Expiration dates/auto-deletion